guilevi/launchbar-actions/README.md

 The preferences (model and deck name) are in resources/prefs.json because I did not feel like using LaunchBar's preferences system.
 It does not give you any UI to edit them, and it's much easier to read a JSON file than a plist.

+## Search on Naver Dictionary

+Search the given word on the [Naver Korean-English Dictionary](http://en.dict.naver.com/).
+As with the regular site search, it doesn't matter if you're searching from Korean or English.